Saturday, May 30, 2020

 Elevation gain/loss: 1603′

 This trailhead was the furthest out from Saranac Lake; I arrived at the trailhead at 3:15pm and waved off the hoards of mosquitoes from the nearby boat launch to adjust my socks and ankle braces.
 By this point, my skin was starting to complain more loudly about things like my armpit chafing and the small blisters I’d developed on my pinky toe from some dirt and sand that had made it into my socks, probably from the mud puddles I mostly managed to avoid… I headed out at 3:25pm and saw less than a dozen people all said and done, since it was later in the day and storm clouds were coming in again.
 I made the summit by 4:40pm and made it back to the trailhead by 5:30pm.
-On my way down the mountain, I saw that group of 6 hikers again, all without masks.
+On my way down the mountain, I saw that group of 6 hikers again.
 They waved, noting that we’d seen each other at most of the Saranac 6ers today, and asked which summit I had left; I said Baker and they said that summit was their final one as well.
-I honestly was very cranky, because I always ran into them when I was going downhill and they were going uphill and they weren’t carrying masks so I had to throw myself into the bushes.
-That didn’t make me feel very happy with them.
+I honestly was very cranky, because I always ran into them when I was going downhill and they were going slowly uphill so I had to throw myself into the bushes and wait for them to slowly pass me.

 Start/End: Baker Mountain Trail Head, 189 Forest Hill Ave, Saranac Lake, NY 12983